frank-wildenburg/DUST/README.md

   * Fused heads
   * Implicit references
   * Metonymic references

+ The dataset also include an attempt at creating sentence pairs containing neither syntactically nor semantically heterogeneous expressions, labeled ``type`` 4.
+These do not consist of minimal pairs, and are not used in the main analysis of our paper.

 ## Data format
 In the data of the sanity check, each row contains the perplexities of a sentence pair.
 These are contained in columns named ``{model} {order} perplexity``, where: